-Modern marketers are increasingly using live video.
-There are many reasons to this.
-One is that audiences find live video much easier to connect with.
-The industry publication MarketingWeek says that live streaming “is key to building authenticity.”
+To recap the intro, modern marketers are increasingly using live video.
+There are many reasons for this trend.
+First, audiences find live video much easier to connect with than VOD.
+For example, the industry publication MarketingWeek says that live streaming “is key to building authenticity.”

-That authenticity is probably one reason that audiences on social platform watch live streaming videos an average of three times longer than video-on-demand.
+In fact, that authenticity speaks to why audiences on social platforms watch live streaming videos an average of three times longer than VOD content.

-Live streaming can be used in many different specific ways.
-Some use live streaming for product launches and demos.
+Live streaming applies to Marketing efforts in many different ways.
+Some businesses use live streaming for product launches and demos.
 Apple has been at the forefront of this live streaming use for more than a decade.
-Other businesses are beginning to follow suit.
+Since then, however, other businesses have followed suit.

 Entire advertising campaigns can occur via live stream.
-This is especially true since live videos can be rewatched later.
-Clips can also be excerpted and shared via different platforms.
-Florida’s Natural orange juice company took advantage of this after the 2016 presidential debates.
-Their comedic live stream was a debate: pulp, no pulp, or some pulp.
-It caught people’s attention and spoke to the absurdity many see in the political debates.
+This is especially true since viewers can rewatch live videos later.
+Likewise, marketing teams can excerpt salient clips and then share them on other platforms.
+Florida’s Natural orange juice company, to name one example, took advantage of this after the 2016 presidential debates.
+Their comedic live stream was a debate in itself: pulp, no pulp, or some pulp.
+It caught people’s attention and spoke to the absurdity that many viewers observe in the political debates.

-Live video is great for involving the audience.
+Live video is also great for involving the audience.
 Marketers can use video streaming as a chance to pull together brand advocates.
-Video can also be used to educate customers, share exciting partnerships, conduct training, and more.
-The marketing uses for live video are really only limited by your creativity.
+Video can likewise help to educate customers, share exciting partnerships, conduct training, and more.
+Overall, the marketing uses for live video truly extend as far as your creativity.

 Using video live streaming for marketing has huge benefits for business.
-One great advantage is that these benefits can be quantified.
-Modern analytics and user data makes it easy to measure the effectiveness and ROI of your campaigns.
+One great advantage is that companies can quantify these benefits.
+Modern analytics and user data make it easy to measure the effectiveness and ROI (return on investment) of your campaigns.

-Most video live streaming services offer analytics tools.
-These tools can often be integrated into your own media workflows.
-Data can be exported and manipulated at will.
+Most pro videos live streaming services offer analytics tools.
+With the right OVP, your team can integrate these tools into your own media workflows.
+And you can export and manipulate that data at will.
 API access to analytics data from live streaming services allows you to do this programmatically.

-Among the important data that can be gathered from your live streaming services or platforms, such as Google Analytics, is:
+Among the important data that you can gather from your live streaming services or platforms, such as Google Analytics, is: